UTC-SCAL/Infrastructure/YOLO Producer/README.md

 You will also need to download the [Darkflow](https://github.com/thtrieu/darkflow) repository, unzip it, then `cd` into the unzipped directory.
 Once you have, you'll need to run `pip install .` to install the current directory as a pip package.
 This allows you to get Darknet's utilities (including YOLO) in Python using TensorFlow.

 To run this, you'll also need [this model](https://pjreddie.com/media/files/yolov2.weights) for analysis.
 It is not included in this repository as the size was too large.
 You will need to place this file in a directory called `weights` that sits alongside `run.py`.

+Lastly, it is run with the command `python run.py`.
+The Tensorflow Network will be built and might output some logging info, but if it's working you should see video on your screen with objects outlined!